TheTrueRoy/CPSC-210-Project/README.md

   menu and click the button.
 Deck creator wants a string.
 Card creator wants an arbitrary string for name, one of "Common", "Uncommon", "Rare", "Mythic" for rarity, a double between 0 and 10 for condition, a positive integer or 0 mana cost, and another arbitrary string for card type.
 (None of which are case-sensitive).

+# Phase 4: Task 2

+- Mon Apr 10 15:09:24 PDT 2023
+- Testdeck was created
+- Mon Apr 10 15:09:53 PDT 2023
+- Testcard was created
+- Mon Apr 10 15:09:53 PDT 2023
+- Added Testcard to all
+- Mon Apr 10 15:09:58 PDT 2023
+- Added Testcard to Testdeck
+- Mon Apr 10 15:10:00 PDT 2023
+- Testdeck was sorted according to name
+- Mon Apr 10 15:10:03 PDT 2023
+- Removed Testcard from Testdeck

+# Phase 4: Task 3

+After seeing the design reflected in my UML diagram, I believe it would have been worthwhile to spend my time adding in more abstract classes and interfaces to save time on the repetitive GUI elements since it has become more apparent to me just how much those classes truly had in common in terms of their functionality.
+More importantly though, I think it would have been better for me to work those classes into the CardAppGraphical class itself.
+It was a poor design decision on my part to have them all need to inherit the class that should supposedly have been parenting them.
+It definitely works, but it makes the references a lot harder to follow than was necessary.
+If I had more time to work on the project I would focus on reworking the definition of the CardCollection to eliminate duplicate instances of the list of decks and cards, and I would also refactor the GUI classes into the CardAppGraphical class as there is not a real valid reason I can think of to have placed them outside in that way.
+If I still had extra time I would then rework CardAppGraphical to a singleton design since I know there should never be extra instances and I believe it would improve the code's legibility.